jrd261/exp-docs/_pages/developers/reference/player-apps-sdk.md

 **`app.on(eventName, callback)`**

 Register a callback to listen for app related events.
-The following events are emitted during the lifecylce of an app.
+The following events are emitted during the lifecylcle of an app.

-- `playing`
+- `playing`: The app has begun playback.
-- `error`
+- `error`: The app has encountered an error.
-- `finished`
+- `finished`: Playback has finished.
-- `unloaded`
+- `unloaded`: The app was unloaded.

 ```javascript